 Saying no is wise because it protects you from the adjuster using this statement against you in the future.
 Many will try to catch you changing your story later.
-Even a minute difference could cast a shadow of doubt as to your credibility.
+Even a minute difference could cast a shadow of a doubt as to your credibility.
 For this reason, decline giving a recorded statement.

 5. Accepting the First Settlement Offer

 Finally, do not say yes to your first settlement offer.
 Even if the insurance adjuster says it is the last or final offer, do not accept until you have spoken to a personal injury attorney.
 First offers are usually much lower than the true value of the claim.
-Most insurance companies hope the victim will not realize this, and accept before they can get a second opinion.
+Most insurance companies hope the victim will not realize this and accept before they can get a second opinion.